Sudhandar/blog/docs/index.md

 <div class="profile-content" markdown = "1">
 ## Applied AI Consultant

-✅ I help growing companies build Generative AI applications that drive real business results.
+✅ I help premium coaches and professional services with report automation and workflows to save 20 hrs/week

 ✅ Instead of chasing hype, you’ll get measurable solutions that fit your business and workflows.

-✅ I leave your team with the tools, frameworks, and know-how to keep improving long after I’m gone.
+✅ Never worry about the system again.
+You get dashboards, documentation, and ongoing support.
+So, as your team and business change, the system runs smoothly.

  </div>
  </div>

 ## Where You Are Right Now {: #whats-at-stake }

-- Your company wants to incorporate Generative AI into existing workflows.
-- Too many manual processes and compliance checks are slowing your team down.
+- Your client delivery and reporting workflows are scattered across tools, documents, spreadsheets, and manual steps.
+- The “glue work” between tools drains hours every week, leaving you less time for growth and strategy.
-- You’ve tried no-code tools, but they don’t scale with your growth.
+- You’ve tried no code tools, but nothing fits your systems or scales with your growth.
-- You’ve invested in Generative AI proof-of-concepts, but struggle to take them into production.
 - The Generative AI landscape feels overwhelming with too many tools and too much hype.
 - You lack in-house Applied AI expertise to execute confidently.

 ## Where I Help You Get To

-- **Intelligent Generative AI systems** seamlessly integrated into your existing workflows.
-- **Generative AI in production** that delivers measurable results.
+- **Automated reports** that give you answers in minutes, not days.
+- **Seamless end-to-end workflows** that connect your tools, cut out duplication, and run automatically
+- **Smooth client delivery** and faster decisions.
-- **Evaluation frameworks** that precisely show what’s working (and what’s not).
+- Dashboards that precisely show **what’s working** and **what’s not**.
 - Freedom to **focus on growth** instead of manual operations.
-- Your team is equipped with the **tools and knowledge** to systematically operate and improve these systems.

 ## How I Help You Get There